 Crested geckos start as small creatures and grow bigger in only a few years.
 Therefore, it’s often better for baby and juvenile crested geckos to house them in a smaller tank than a 20 or 30-gallon tank.

-Baby and juvenile crested geckos often have more difficulty finding their food (and sometimes water) in a large cage.
+Baby and juvenile crested geckos often have more difficulty finding food (and sometimes water) in a large cage.
 To keep an eye on them and give them a better chance of finding their food, you should house them in smaller tanks.

-A 10-gallon tank is suitable for juvenile crested geckos that weigh between 10 and 25 grams.
+A 10-gallon tank is suitable for juvenile crested geckos weighing 10 and 25 grams.
 Hatchlings and juveniles that weigh less than 10 grams can also be kept in a 10-gallon tank but will (again) have a bit more difficulty finding food.

 Most breeders keep their hatchlings and small juveniles in smaller 5-gallon tanks or containers.

 Crested geckos live fine on their own and don’t need companions in their tank (except for breeding purposes).
 It can even be dangerous to house multiple crested geckos together in a tank.

 Babies and small hatchlings are an exception to this.
 They could be kept together in a 10-gallon tank but I would advise against it.
 Keeping multiple small crested geckos in one tank will make it more difficult to see if all of them are eating well.

 Quarantine tank for new or sick crested geckos